Using Flash for Websites

 What’s not so great about Flash?
 It can be slow, it can interfere with search and have negative consequences for SEO, and it isn’t accessible to everyone who visits your site — for example, people visiting with iPad, or people using assistive technology because of limited vision.
 Flash indexing by search engines has improved, but Google tells us that this still applies only to text, not to images in Flash (including words in images).

 So how can you tell whether Flash is right for you?

 - How important is interactivity at your site?
 Do people come to play games, watch cartoons, or use highly interactive educational content?
 If so, then Flash is for you, no question.
-Do your visitors come to find your phone number and hours quickly on their way to your brick and mortar business?
-Then they probably aren’t in the mood to play or to watch animation, and they won’t value the Flash experience.
+Do your visitors come to find your phone number and hours quickly on their way to your brick-and-mortar business?
+Then they probably aren’t in the mood to play or to watch an animation, and they won’t value the Flash experience.

 - How important is being cool to your site?
 Flash allows the creation of very hip, fun sites that do cool things when visitors come to play with them.
 An ice cream parlor or clothing can stand out from the crowd by having Flash elements on the website.
 The city government or a law firm might find this aspect of their site much less important.